Nalanda district: Demographics

 According to the 2011 census Nalanda district has a population of 2,877,653, roughly equal to the nation of Mongolia or the US state of Kansas.
 This gives it a ranking of 134th in India (out of a total of 640), and 18th in state.
 The district has a population density of 1220 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 21.18%.
 Nalanda has a sex ratio of 921 females for every 1000 males, and a literacy rate of 66.41%.
 15.91% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 21.12% and 0.05% of the population respectively.

 At the time of the 2011 Census of India, 56.27% of the population in the district spoke Magahi, 37.28% Hindi and 5.69% Urdu as their first language.

 Politics

 Since Kurmis are dominant in Nalanda, it is also known by the name Kurmistan in political circle.
 Nalanda district is the birthplace of Chief Minister of Bihar, Nitish Kumar.
-Kumar has reportedly been a popular face amongst the voters of this district.
 The Nalanda district comprises Nalanda Lok Sabha constituency, which can further be fragmented into seven Legislative Assembly constituencies.
 In 2015 Bihar Assembly elections, Janata Dal (United) (JDU), the political party led by Kumar was able to win five out of seven Legislative Assembly constituencies of the district.
 It has been stated that preponderance of Kushwahas apart from Kurmis and sizeable population of Extremely Backward Castes, who are considered as the supporters of Kumar, has been the prime factor behind success of JDU in polls conducted in this district.